 The beginning of the 20th century saw a migration of people into the IWV to homestead and farm.
 As a significant number of government land titles were issued, agriculture land use increased, which resulted in an estimated 1,000 acre-feet (AF) of groundwater use to support local farms by 1920 (Harris, 2013a).
 Typically, alfalfa was grown in the IWV to feed dairy cattle, which were raised to produce cheese for export (Harris, 2013a).

 Industrial groundwater use also greatly increased during the first decades of the 20th century.
 The American Trona Corporation constructed a pipeline out of IWV to the Westend Chemical Plant in Searles Valley in 1918.
 Around 1930, an additional pipeline was constructed to export water to Searles Valley for use at the American Potash & Chemical (previously known as American Trona Corporation) plant in Trona (Harris, 2013a).
 After multiple acquisitions, the mining company in Trona became Searles Valley Minerals Incorporated in 2004, as it is known today.
-Searles Valley Minerals Inc. continues to be largest industrial user and only exporter of water from the IWVGB.
+Searles Valley Minerals Inc. continues to be the largest industrial user and only exporter of water from the IWVGB.

 World War II brought permanent changes to the IWV by introducing the U.S. Navy to the region.
 In 1943, the Navy began development of an Ordnance Test Station, which included construction of hundreds of industrial and residential buildings, roads, and other necessary infrastructure.
 As development by the Navy continued, it was necessary to drill more groundwater wells to supply the increased water demands.
 Most of the IWV’s new permanent residents were associated with the naval operations and lived on Navy property during the 1940s and 1950s (Harris, 2013b).
 The growth of the naval operations led to the incorporation of the City of Ridgecrest in 1963.
 In the 1970s and 1980s, Navy personnel began shifting to off-Base housing in the City of Ridgecrest, which transferred water demands from the U.S. Navy service area to the Indian Wells Valley Water District (Harris, 2013b).